rudradevpal/PiTunnel/README.md

 # PiTunnel
 Reverse SSH Tunnel for Raspberry Pi.
 It will also work on any linux distro.
+Access your home server without static IP from your provider or Router Port Forward.

 ## Pre-requisites
 * Python 2.7